vmware-tanzu/tanzu-framework/docs/community/support-process.md

 ## During the Week

-We will monitor:
+The point person will monitor:

-* Framework Repository issues
  * New issues labeled with `needs-triage`.
  * Currently, open issues labeled as `investigating` and `triage/needs-info`.
  * Open issues labeled as `severity-1`.

 ### GitHub issue flow

 Generally speaking, new GitHub issues will fall into one of several categories.
-We use the following process for each:
+The point person will use the following process for each issue:

 * Feature request
   * Label the issue with `kind/feature`.